nkoshimoto/genulens/docs/quickstart.md

 ## Install

-Released Linux and macOS wheels can be installed with:
+Released Linux x86_64 and macOS arm64 wheels can be installed with:

 ```bash
 pip install genulens
 ```

-The wheels include the compiled extension, command-line executable, bundled input tables, and the GSL shared libraries needed by the extension.
+The wheels include the compiled extension, command-line executable, bundled input tables, and the GSL shared libraries needed by the extension. macOS x86_64 may fall back to a source build and therefore requires a system GSL installation.

 Source builds, including `pip install --no-binary genulens genulens` and `pip install git+https://github.com/nkoshimoto/genulens.git`, require a system